rschristopher/rschristopher.github.io/src/pow/sovereignty/level-5.md

 ## Scaling

-With only 100 ASIC miners a single server running a dedicated full node and stratum should be more than sufficient, although you may want to consider a backup server for fault tolerance.
-Each miner can support 3 stratum URLs, and it's recommended to configure them with a primary, backup, and a tertiary backup at one of the hosted solo pools from [Level 2](level-2.md).
+With only 100 ASIC miners a single physical server (NUC) running a dedicated full node and stratum server should be more than sufficient, however, you may want to consider a backup server for fault tolerance.
+Each miner can support 3 stratum URLs, and it's recommended to configure them with a primary, backup, and a tertiary backup, such as one of the hosted solo pools from [Level 2](level-2.md).

 At 50 PH/s against ~935 EH/s network hashrate and 126.27T difficulty (July 2025), expect λ ≈ 2.81 blocks/year (~ one every 4.3 months).
 Double to 100 PH/s for λ ≈ 5.62 (~ every 2.2 months).
 Poisson variance adds unpredictability, averaging 2-3 months per block.

-Maximize uptime with automated maintenance, power redundancy, and custom scripts (e.g., Python for API monitoring) to oversee miners and detect issues swiftly.
+Maximize uptime with automated maintenance, power redundancy, and custom scripts (e.g., Python script for API monitoring) to oversee miners and detect issues swiftly.

 !!! info "Repair Bench"
     At this scale, you'll want a separate repair bench, along with a few miners ready to be deployed to replace any bad miners.
-There may be fan issues, power supply issues, control board issues, or the more costly hashboard issues..
+There may be fan issues, power supply issues, control board issues, or the more costly hashboard issues.

 ---